UoMResearchIT/Agile-Training-External-2026-Group-D/recipes/indian/README.md

-Add your Indian recipes to this folder.
+Add your Indian recipes (e.g. Chicken Tikka) to this folder.